Pokémon Dash

-is a racing video game developed by Ambrella for the Nintendo DS.
+is a racing video game developed by Ambrella and published by The Pokémon Company and Nintendo for the Nintendo DS.
 It was a launch title both in Japan and Europe.
-Dash was released in Japan on December 2, 2004; Europe on March 11, 2005; North America on March 13, 2005; and Australia on April 7, 2005.
+Dash was released in Japan on December 2, 2004; Europe on March 11, 2005; North America on March 14, 2005; and Australia on April 7, 2005.
 It was the first Pokémon game to be released for the Nintendo DS.

 The player uses a stylus to control a Pikachu and race through checkpoints.
 After players have passed each of the number of checkpoints in order, the course is completed.
 Dash has multiplayer support, and can connect with 6 different devices.

 Gameplay

 Dash is a top-down perspective racing video game in which the player uses a stylus to control a Pikachu and race through checkpoints.
 After players have passed all the checkpoints in order, the course is completed.
 The stylus is used by moving the stylus in the direction the player wants Pikachu to run.
 Along with racing on the ground, there are races in the sky using balloons.
 There are many different terrains such as mazestone paths, forests, beaches, water, swamp, and lava pools.
 Throughout the courses are power ups which allow the player to run on different terrains without slowing down.
 Dash also features a training cup, which is given to players starting the game for the first time.
 After completing the training cup, the player has the chance to play in the Grand Prix Mode.
 There are five main cups to compete in GP mode.
 Dash also offers harder GP modes that can be unlocked, which put the player against a faster level of Pokémon.
 Each cup has five courses within its area.